skbetz54/Samuel_DATA606/README.md

 1. Is fear used more than other emotions within news articles? – **Fear and surprise are the most used emotions within real-world articles.
 More positive emotions (love and joy) are used much less.**
 2. Is there a difference in the levels of fear used between different media outlets? – **From the collected articles, there is no noticeable difference in emotions used.
 Each site follows the same pattern.**

+Understandably, these results could be much different if we were to take another 50 articles from the same sites at a different time; the emotions used can vary because of the author or the stories being told on the given day.
+Because of this we need to tamper our expectations from these conclusions.
+While it makes sense that fear and surprise are the two most widely used emotions, this is not a